hypervel/hypervel.org/docs/docs/broadcasting.md

 ## Concept Overview

-Laravel Hyperf's event broadcasting allows you to broadcast your server-side Laravel events to your client-side JavaScript application using a driver-based approach to WebSockets.
-Currently, Laravel Hyperf ships with [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.com) drivers.
+Hypervel's event broadcasting allows you to broadcast your server-side Laravel events to your client-side JavaScript application using a driver-based approach to WebSockets.
+Currently, Hypervel ships with [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.com) drivers.
 The events may be easily consumed on the client-side using the [Laravel Echo](/docs/broadcasting#client-side-installation) JavaScript package.

 Events are broadcast over "channels", which may be specified as public or private.
 Any visitor to your application may subscribe to a public channel without any authentication or authorization; however, in order to subscribe to a private channel, a user must be authenticated and authorized to listen on that channel.